krystof-cejchan/Maze-Solver-via-Phone-Scan/README.md

 ## Introduction

-Welcome to my semester project where a Flutter app turns your phone into a maze solver using the camera as an input and A* algorithm to find the shortest path.
+Welcome to my semestral project where a Flutter app turns your phone into a maze solver using the camera as an input and A* algorithm to find the shortest path.
 It sends the found path via Bluetooth to an Arduino.
 The Arduino, my project's other half, follows the path, making maze-solving a hands-free adventure.

 ## Smartphone client